 We know, we know: Sleep training (letting your baby cry himself to sleep) is incredibly controversial.
 We only mention this parenting powderkeg here to draw an analogy, not to suggest it’s for everyone.

 With sleep training, the family endures a few crying-filled nights.
 For the parents, it may feel cruel.
-For the baby, it’s scary.
+For the baby, it may feel scary.
 But at least in theory, the baby learns how to sleep steadily through the night in his crib without making a peep.
 The parents (and their neighbors) eventually get some sleep, too.
 Everyone gains.

 Whether you take a hard line with sleep training or not, you should apply the principle to your 401(k).
 When the stock market is crashing, your investments seem to be crying out for help.
 “Do something!” they cry.
 “Cash out!
 Reallocate to safer investments!
 Help us!”